 12 Australia Road Trips that you will love

 Here is a list with of all my favourite Australia road trips I did over a decade of solo travels that I can recommend to the first time traveller, who wants to travel alone or with a travel buddy.
-They are easy road trips, mostly on bitumen roads, that everyone can do, by using a two-wheel-drive car and without having special driving skills.
+They are easy road trips, mostly on bitumen roads, that everyone can do, by using a two-wheel-drive car.
 These road trips cover different areas of Australia, from tropical and coastal areas, to remote Outback areas.
 They include Australia Travel destinations that are regarded as main attraction but also areas that are off the beaten path for the more adventurous solo traveller.

 An epic Australian road trip along the Great Ocean Road